I dedicate this book to my mother, who read to us from Kipling, Dickens, and Robert Louis Stevenson.

 Yet not until ten years after Mother was gone did I notice that Kipling puts only three syllables in Chu-chun-dra, the name of the muskrat who “never comes out into the middle of the floor, but always creeps round by the wall.”

-I tried Kipling’s version, but it didn’t feel right, so I kept on giving that famous muskrat’s name the proper beat of four.
+I tried Kipling’s version, but it didn’t feel right.
+So I give that famous muskrat’s name the proper beat of four.

-PS – Sunday afternoons, Mother read to us from Egermeier’s Bible Story Book.
+P.S. – Sunday afternoons, Mother, a good Free Methodist, read to us from Egermeier’s Bible Story Book.